peter1357908/Ren-chan/README.md

 1. make a suitable Google Spreadsheet ([example](https://docs.google.com/spreadsheets/d/1pXlGjyz165S62-3-4ZXxit4Ci0yW8piVfbVObtjg7Is/edit?usp=sharing))
 1. share the Spreadsheet with that service account.
 1. fill in the `Google Sheets Stuff` section of [config.env](config.env)
+### Recurring Events
+1. update the [EventPoster cog](./ext/EventPoster/cog.py) with the appropriate recurring events you want the bot to manage.
+In the future, these will be configured in a config file instead.
 ### OPTIONAL: Continuous Deployment
 This repo does contain a GitHub Actions workflow that automates deployment to a server via SSH.
 To enable this, follow these steps:
 1. ensure that you have the repo at `~/Ren-chan` ([`deploy.yml`](./.github/workflows/deploy.yml) assumes this) and you have set up `config.env` per previous steps.